Preparing to Apply

-If I am required to sit the TOEFL test, can I apply for admission before I have written the exam?
-What is the deadline date for TOEFL results?
+If I am required to provide proof of English proficiency, can I apply for admission before I have written the exam?
+What is the deadline date to submit my results?

-You must still apply for admission by the January 15th application deadline.
-You will still be given an audition date and time.
-Provided your file is complete, your application will be considered.
-However, the final decision will not be taken until the results of the TOEFL exam have been received and the minimum undergraduate requirement has been met (internet based: 79; paper based: 550 or 213).
-There is no specific deadline date but no final decision can be taken until the requirement has been met.
-The longer it takes to get the results, the longer before an acceptance letter can be issued.
-If you wait too long to sit the TOEFL exam, you will be unable to obtain the proper immigration papers in time to study at McGill.
+You must apply for admission by the January 15th application deadline so that there is enough time to schedule an audition date and time.
+As soon as your file is complete, your application will be considered.
+However, a final decision will not be made available until the results of the English proficiency exam have been received and the minimum undergraduate requirement has been met - see here: https://www.mcgill.ca/applying/requirements/prep.
+There is no specific deadline date.
+However, the longer it takes to get the results, the longer the wait time before an official decision can be provided for your application.
+If there is too long a delay, you will be unable to obtain the proper immigration papers in time to study at McGill.